Des-q: a quantum algorithm to provably speedup retraining of decision trees: Motivation of our method

-As highlighted by Ho \etal \cite{ho1998random}, there exist numerous approaches for building a decision tree using a given set of training examples.
-The majority of these methods emphasize the use of linear splits at each internal node to create tree branches.
-A linear split involves the selection of one or more hyperplanes in such a way that the training examples are allocated to different branches, each corresponding to distinct regions in the feature space defined by these hyperplanes.
-These linear splits can be broadly categorized into three primary methods \emph{axis-parallel linear split, oblique linear split, and piecewise linear split}.
+As highlighted by Ho \etal \cite{ho1998random}, numerous approaches exist for building decision trees from training examples.
+Most methods use linear splits at each internal node to create branches, partitioning examples with one or more hyperplanes into distinct regions of the feature space.
+These linear splits fall into three categories: \emph{axis-parallel linear split, oblique linear split, and piecewise linear split}.

-Axis-parallel linear splitting involves dividing the data based on a specific feature, denoted as $l$, and a threshold value $\theta_l$.
-This threshold is determined by minimizing a particular impurity metric, such as the Gini index or entropy for classification tasks, or label variance for regression.
-Subsequently, for each example $x_i \in \mathbb{R}^d$ , $i \in [N]$, the assignment to a branch is determined by whether the feature value ($x_{il}$) corresponding to feature $l$ exceeds the threshold $\theta_l$.
-In other words, an example is assigned to the right (or left) branch if it satisfies the condition, and if not, to the other branch,

-The current most popular decision tree construction methods such as ID3, C4.5, and CART rely on this splitting mechanism.
+Axis-parallel linear splitting divides data based on a specific feature $l$ and a threshold $\theta_l$, determined by minimizing an impurity metric like Gini impurity, entropy (for classification), or label variance (for regression).
+Subsequently, each example $x_i \in \mathbb{R}^d$ , $i \in [N]$ is assigned to a branch based on whether its feature value $x_{il}$ exceeds $\theta_l$.
+If $x_{il} \leq \theta_l$, the example goes to one branch; otherwise, it goes to the other.
+Popular decision tree methods like ID3, C4.5, and CART use this splitting mechanism.

-The oblique linear split method does the split by finding the hyperplane in the feature space which is not necessarily parallel to any given axis in the feature space.
-Subsequently, each training example is assigned based on which side of the hyperplane it lies on.
-In other words, the assignment of examples is based on the condition,
+The oblique linear split method divides data by finding a hyperplane in the feature space, not necessarily parallel to any axis.
+Each example is assigned based on which side of the hyperplane it lies on, determined by the condition

 where $a_l$ is the coefficient of the $l$-th feature and $\theta$ is the threshold.
-This method can often produce low-depth decision trees compared to the previous method while also having better generalization performance.
-However, determining the optimal oblique hyperplane is a particularly challenging task with some proposed solutions including techniques like using simulated annealing or hill-climbing to approximate near optimal hyperplanes \cite{buntine1992learning, bucy1993decision}.
+This method often produces lower-depth trees with better generalization but finding the optimal hyperplane is challenging.
+Proposed solutions include using simulated annealing or hill-climbing to approximate near-optimal hyperplanes \cite{buntine1992learning, bucy1993decision}.